kgd-al/abrain/doc/src/usage/basics.rst

     :lines: 22-24

-Creating the ANN is then as trivial as calling the static :func:`~abrain.ANN.build` function with the set of inputs/outputs and the evolved genome.
+Creating the ANN is then as trivial as calling the static :func:`~abrain.ANN3D.build` function with the set of inputs/outputs and the evolved genome.
 Various statistics can be queried on the resulting object including whether the build procedure resulted in a functional network.